Maheenms/Unsupervised-Machine-Learning-Challenge/README.md

     * **Note:** The target column is needed for supervised machine learning, but it will make an unsupervised model biased.
 After all, the target column is effectively providing clusters already!

-3. Standardize your dataset so that columns that contain larger values do not influence the outcome more than columns with smaller values.
+3. Standardize the dataset so that columns that contain larger values do not influence the outcome more than columns with smaller values.

 ### Part 2: Apply Dimensionality Reduction